addthis/hydra/docs/source/restapi/jobs-api.rst

  * command: The command name of the job.
 Each command has a unique name.
 Required.
  * priority: The importance of the job relative to other jobs in the cluster.
 Specified as an integer >= 0.
 The higher the number, the higher the priority.
 Default: 0.
  * description: The description of the job.
 Optional.
- * ondone: The URL the job should curl (GET) upon completion.
+ * onComplete: The URL the job should curl (GET) upon completion.
 Optional.
- * onerror: The URL the job should curl (GET) if it errors.
+ * onError: The URL the job should curl (GET) if it errors.
 Optional.
  * config: The configuration of the job.
 Optional.
  * maxrun: The maximum duration of the job Specified as the number of minutes.
 Optional.
 Default: runs until job finished processing data.
  * rekick: The number of minutes that the job should wait in idle state before automatically rekicking itself.
 Default: never rekicks itself.